ebkr/ebkr/README.md

 You're probably on my profile because of r2modman.
 Welcome anyway!

+### A short statement
+If you like my work, and would like to donate, consider putting that money to a charity that does some good.

+I'd personally recommend the [Marine Conservation Society](https://www.mcsuk.org/make-a-donation/) however any charity will do!

 ### A little bit about me ℹ️

 - Graduated with a 1st class honours in Computer Science